• Skip to primary navigation

 Sugar body scrub round label.

 I'm using 8 oz. plastic jars for safety in the shower but you could use mason jars.
-If you want to make some to give away or sell, feel free to print out the label above which fits perfectly on a sheet of Avery 5294 round 2.5-inch labels.
-Just click on the image above and it will save a Word document to your computer.
+If you want to make some to give away or sell, feel free to print out the label above which should fit on a sheet of Avery 5294 round 2.5-inch labels.
+Just click on the image above and it will give you a pdf of the labels.

 Blush pink sugar scrub jars with peonies.